 Biomedicum - laboratory of the future

-	Karolinska Institutet is building an ultramodern, purpose-built facility for experimental medical research.
-The new laboratory, with the working name Biomedicum, gives Karolinska Institutet more research space and new opportunities to make more effective use of shared infrastructure.
+Karolinska Institutet is building an ultramodern, purpose-built facility for experimental medical research, Biomedicum.
+The new laboratory gives Karolinska Institutet more research space and new opportunities to make more effective use of shared infrastructure.

 The aim of Biomedicum is to gather a large part of the experimental research conducted at Karolinska Institutet’s Campus Solna under one roof, in an advanced research environment that promotes interdisciplinary collaboration and research.

 The experimental research at Karolinska Institutet is growing, and the need for more advanced laboratories and modern facilities at Campus Solna is great.
 Karolinska Institutet is therefore constructing a new building for experimental research across disciplinary boundaries and for collaboration with clinical research.
 This all aims to facilitate the transition from basic research to clinical studies, thereby promoting practical application.
 Which its 65,000 square meters Biomedicum will become one if Europe's largest laboratories.

 Biomedicum will be equipped with shared infrastructure, which means that advanced technology platforms and expensive equipment can be utilised by more people, and that research groups can collaborate to achieve results.
 The laboratory will be one of the most modern in Europe, and is intended to attract researchers from all over the world.